 5 November 2022

-Gwennaïs Fustemberg, Marine biologist involved in the Madcaps project on micro-plastics, describes her daily world on board.
-A story inhabited by a red giant and a manta net…
+Gwennaïs Fustemberg, a marine biologist involved in the Madcaps project on micro-plastics, describes her daily world on board.

 The red giant